 Understanding the appeal of free shipping isn’t a difficult concept.
 The majority of consumers turn to online shopping for two reasons: convenience and price.
 In most cases, shipping costs rack up the final bill.
 Consumers are always searching for clever ways to save a buck, and they have no qualms against taking their checkbooks to a business that offers free shipping.

 Flagship Research reported 69% of baby boomers listed paying for shipping as a pet peeve when arriving at check out.
 Furthermore, 58% of consumers reported cart abandonment when checking out.
 It’s not hard to understand the cause; the shipping fees increased the cost of the product than they originally believed.
 No matter how you look at it, free shipping usually determines whether or not your business lands that conversion.
+That is why Amazon Prime offers members not only free shipping, but two-day delivery as well.
+They know what their customers want, and they want to keep those customers happy.
 So if baby boomers make up your audience, then you need to think about implementing free shipping rather than offering discounts.